ammamxitaryan-maker/mnemine/docs/PRODUCTION_CHECKLIST.md

 ## 🎉 Deployment Complete!

-Your Mnemine application is now ready for production deployment on Render with the admin password `nemesisN3M3616`.
+Your NONMINE application is now ready for production deployment on Render with the admin password `nemesisN3M3616`.

 ### Quick Commands
 ```bash